-- A) Apply a bead of epoxy to the root edge of a fin.
-Push the fin through the slot in the airframe and against the motor mount tube.
-Make sure that the fin is perpendicular to the airframe.
+B) Apply a small bead of epoxy to the root edge of one of the upper (long triangular) fins.
+Set the fin into one of the long dado slots.
+Make sure that the fin is aligned with the lower fin.
 Use tape to hold the fin in position while the epoxy cures.
-Repeat this process for all fins. - B) Apply an epoxy fillet to both sides of each fin.
+Repeat this process for all three upper fins.

+C) Apply an epoxy fillet to both sides of each fin.
 Carefully smooth the epoxy with your finger before it begins to gel.
 Allow the epoxy to set up before rotating the rocket to do the next set of fins.
 Once the epoxy has fully cured, you should sand the fillet smooth with fine sandpaper.
-Sanding will help the primer hold better to the epoxy. - C) Gently pull the centering ring off the end of the rocket by tugging on the tape tabs.
+Sanding will help the primer hold better to the epoxy.

+D) Gently pull the centering ring off the end of the rocket by tugging on the tape tabs.
 Using a stick, apply an epoxy fillet to the fins at the motor mount tube and the inner airframe wall.

-D) Remove the tape tabs from the centering ring and permanently epoxy it in the base of the rocket 1/8" in from the bottom of the airframe.
+E) Remove the tape tabs from the centering ring and permanently epoxy it in the base of the rocket 1/8" in from the bottom of the airframe.

-- A) Pull the free end of the strap through the slot in the piston bulk plate. - B) Slip the metal "D" ring over the strap. - C) Feed the strap back through the slot. - D) Pull on the strap until the "D" ring is wedged at the slot. - E) Flip the assembly over.
+A) Pull the free end of the strap through the slot in the piston bulk plate.

+B) Slip the metal "D" ring over the strap.

+C) Feed the strap back through the slot.

+D) Pull on the strap until the "D" ring is wedged at the slot.

+E) Flip the assembly over.
 Spread a layer of epoxy on the underside of the piston plate as shown.
 Fold the short end of the strap flat against the piston plate and press it into the epoxy.
 You can use a clamp to hold the strap in the epoxy while it sets.

-- F) When the epoxy has cured, pull the strap until the "D" ring is wedged tight at the slot.
-Apply epoxy to the strap at the "D" ring. - G) Epoxy the piston plate inside the piston body 1/8" from the top. - H) Apply an epoxy fillet to both sides of the piston plate.
+F) When the epoxy has cured, pull the strap until the "D" ring is wedged tight at the slot.
+Apply epoxy to the strap at the "D" ring.
+G) Epoxy the piston plate inside the piston body 1/8" from the top.